Watching Nick Campbell now you wouldn't know what he's been through.

-NPR first spoke to Nick Campbell when he was 16, a high school student from a suburb of Las Vegas, just after the shooting.
+NPR first spoke to Campbell last year when he was 16, a high school student from a suburb of Las Vegas, just after the shooting.
 He was in a hospital bed, his right lung pierced by a bullet, his ribs broken.

 "It's been a long, long road, mentally and physically," he says.
 "Physically, I'm back.
 I mean not back to normal, there are still hindrances here and there with my lungs and my ribs."